In the land of the rising sun, Super Formula has always branded itself as a feeder series to Formula One.

 Ralf Schumacher: 1996 Formula Nippon Champion

-In 1996, Schumi Jr. joined Team Le Mans in Formula Nippon and was remarkably consistent throughout the season.
+In 1996, he joined Team Le Mans in Formula Nippon and was remarkably consistent throughout the season.

 This helped the young German challenge team-mate Naoki Hattori and Kazuyoshi Hoshino for the championship.

-Six of Schumacher’s seven finishes were in the points, which included three victories and a further third place, and led Hattori by two points heading into the season finale at Fuji Speedway.
+Six of Ralf’s seven finishes were in the points, which included three victories and a further third place.
+As they headed to Fuji Speedway for the season finale, Ralf led Hattori by two points, with Hoshino a further seven points adrift.

-In a bizarre twist, torrential rainfall during the race meant many drivers failed to finish, including all three title contenders, which meant that Schumacher won the title.
+In a bizarre twist, torrential rainfall during the race meant many drivers failed to finish.
+Surprisingly, this included all three title contenders and meant that the German won the title.

 As a result, the German was signed by Eddie Jordan to partner Giancarlo Fisichella for Jordan in the 1997 Formula One Season.

-Jordan used Mugen-Honda power for 1998 and saw the team achieve their first 1-2 finish at the 1998 Belgian Grand Prix, albeit with Schumacher in second due to politics regarding the German’s move to Williams for 1999.
+Jordan used Mugen-Honda power for 1998 and saw the team achieve their first 1-2 finish at the 1998 Belgian Grand Prix.
+However, Schumacher finished second due to team politics regarding the his move to Williams for 1999.

 Schumacher followed this up with a third-place finish in the Italian Grand Prix to improve to tenth in the championship on 14 points.